All Episodes

 That's part of the success.

-So look, the jobs, employment's going up, wages are going up, incomes are going up, and you look at the GDP today, even with 2.1, the consumer side was up over 4%, which is a fabulous number, and that comes from jobs and incomes.
+And you look at the GDP today, even with 2.1, the consumer side was up over 4%, which is a fabulous number.

-So that's why I I'm very optimistic.
+So that's why I'm very optimistic.

 We are on the right track.

-Um, one of the things that I'm most thankful for my life is that I I never relied on my parents for any money since I'm ten.
+All right, as we continue with Larry Kudlow, one of the things that I'm most thankful for in my life is that I never relied on my parents for any money since I'm 10.

-I really I had a paper out at eight.
+I really, I had a paper out at eight.

-And and paid they never gave me a dime for college.
+They never gave me a dime for college.

-They never gave me a dime in my adult life, and I worked in restaurants uh all throughout my years, from twelve years old on, and then I got into construction and uh framing and roofing and painting and hanging paper and laying tile and doing every job imaginable and have built the business and felt the pressure of keeping everybody working.
+And then I got into construction and framing and roofing and painting and hanging paper and laying tile and doing every job imaginable and had built the business and felt the pressure of keeping everybody working.

 Working, working, working, Sean.

-No, I mean the best thing I ever did.
+No, I mean, the best thing I ever did.

 Work is so important.